therooler/pennylane-qllh/README.md

 On the other hand, ![](docs/resources/rho.png) is our model density matrix, represented by a variational quantum circuit.
 To construct this variational quantum circuit, we use PennyLane.
 In order to estimate te density matrix of this circuit, we employ the technique of quantum state tomography.

-Rocky Raccoon is meant as a framework that makes it easy to develop variational quantum circuits that make use of the quantum log-likelihood.

 The research behind this project can be found in the [whitepaper](https://github.com/therooler/pennylane-qllh/blob/master/docs/pennylane_qllh.pdf) (work in progress).
 The article about the quantum log-likelihood can be found on [arXiv](https://arxiv.org/abs/1905.06728) and is